 If it sounds like you need to put more effort into creating the headless store in comparison with a traditional store, then you get it right.

-In most cases, the merchant will need additional development power to spin up a brand-new headless store.
+In most cases, merchants will need additional development power to spin up a brand-new headless store.
 However, the benefits are worth the spending if the merchant plans to grow the eCommerce business over time.
 Below are two examples for outlining how the evolution of an eCommerce business can use the benefits of headless commerce at different stages.

 We have a business where the only sales channel is an eCommerce store (or there are other channels that are not connected).
 Most of the store customers are first-time buyers who usually find the store using search engines.